Driving of the Spike Exhibits | Spike 150

 The 43’ tall Golden Spike Monument you see as part of the Driving of the Spike tour celebrates the power and diversity of those whose labor contributed to the transcontinental railroad.
 The clean, simple and elegant design is meant to be both large and impressive from a distance and also an intimate experience up close.
 The hand sculpted bas reliefs incorporate portraits and scenes of those who worked on and were impacted by the railroad.

-Golden Spike Monument will live at Golden Spike Park at Reeder Ranch, an 8-acre plot through which the original transcontinental line ran.
+Golden Spike Monument will live at Golden Spike State Monument, an 8-acre plot through which the original transcontinental line ran.
 The historic line features prominently in the landscape design.
 The Park offers walking connections to the U.S. Fish & Wildlife Bear River Migratory Bird Refuge, Golden Spike National Historical Park, and beyond.

 Land Sculpting